How are public schools funded in Washington State?

 The court ordered the state to take action and develop a plan to "fully fund basic education" by 2018.
 Over the years, the court issued several follow-up rulings, asserting that the state had not adequately addressed the funding issue.

-As a result of the McCleary case, the Washington State Legislature enacted a series of reforms aimed at increasing education funding and improving outcomes.
-While the McCleary ruling and subsequent legislative actions have made strides in addressing education funding, it is insufficient in lightening the local tax burden covered by levies and bonds.
+While the McCleary ruling and subsequent legislative actions have made strides in addressing education funding, it is not sufficient in lightening the local tax burden covered by levies for student learning, and bonds for capital projects.

 EDUCATIONAL PROGRAMS & OPERATIONS LEVIES FILL THE GAP